The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

 Initial Prenatal Appointment: 5-12 Weeks

-Your first prenatal visit consists of important screenings and discussions, so your healthcare team can create a care plan that ensures you and baby stay healthy throughout your pregnancy.
+The initial prenatal appointment includes essential screenings and consultation, enabling the healthcare team to develop a comprehensive care plan that supports the health and well-being of both mother and baby throughout the pregnancy.
 Prepare a few things for this visit, including:

 - Complete medical history: It’s important for your doctor to know your past and present health conditions or concerns, medications and any history of disease, substance abuse or known genetic conditions in your family.